craigbruenderman/blog/content/posts/asav-vpn-azure-part-2/index.md

 ---
-draft: true
-title: "Using ASAv as a VPN Concentrator in Azure"
+title: "Using ASAv as a VPN Concentrator in Azure (Part 2)"
 date: 2025-10-07
 series: ["ASAv in Azure for VPN"]
 series_order: 2